anandkanishkZ/biryanirestaurant/README.md

 ## Credits

-- Design and Development: [Zwikcy Technology]
+- Design and Development: <a href="https://zWickytechnology.com"> Zwikcy Technology</a>
-- Photos: [Various sources]

 ## Contact